Multi-Winner Voting with Approval Preferences: Proportionality

-\section{\ppp Proportionality}
+Finally, we note that \citet{sch-har-mat-ven:heuristic-strategic,ScheuermanHMV21} have conducted a behavioural experiment in which they analysed how the voters vote under non-dichotomous preferences, when they are uncertain about other voters' preferences, and when AV is used to select the winning candidates.
+These results suggest that the voters may use different (sometimes suboptimal) heuristics when making decisions which candidates they should approve.
+This shows that strategic voting in a practical setting can differ substantially from the axiomatic analysis we have presented here.

+\chapter{Proportionality}

+\intro{The goal of this chapter is to discuss the many faces of proportional representation.
+Proportionality, at its core, is a notion of fairness that grants smaller and larger groups of voters a fair consideration of their preferences.
+The concrete definitions of what proportionality exactly means, however, differ.
+In this chapter, we review the main approaches to proportionality and identify ABC rules which can be considered proportional.}

 A key difference among ABC rules is how they treat minorities of voters, i.e., small groups with preferences different from larger groups.
-Let us illustrate this issue through the following simple example.
+Let us illustrate this issue with the following simple example.

-\begin{example} Consider the approval-based preference profile with $60$ voters approving $A = \{a_1, \ldots, a_{10}\}$, $20$ voters approving $B = \{b_1, \ldots, b_{6}\}$, 10 voters approving $C = \{c_1, c_2\}$, 8 voter approving $D = \{d_1, d_2, d_3, d_4\}$, and 2 voters who approve $E = \{e_1, e_2, e_3\}$; assume our goal is to pick a committee of ten candidates.
+\begin{example} Consider the approval-based preference profile with $60$ voters approving $A = \{a_1, \ldots, a_{10}\}$, $20$ voters approving $B = \{b_1, \ldots, b_{6}\}$, 10 voters approving $C = \{c_1, c_2\}$, 8 voters approving $D = \{d_1, d_2, d_3, d_4\}$, and 2 voters approving $E = \{e_1, e_2, e_3\}$; assume our goal is to pick a committee of ten candidates.
 Given this instance AV returns committee $A$, and in some cases this is a reasonable choice (e.g., when the goal of the election is to select finalists of a contest).
 Yet, when the goal is to select a representative body that should reflect voters' preferences in a proportional fashion, this committee violates very basic principles of fairness.
 Indeed, the voters who approve committee $A$ constitute $60\%$ of the population, yet effectively they decide about the whole committee; at the same time the group of $20\%$ who approve $B$ is ignored.
 A committee that consists of six candidates from $A$, two candidates from $B$, one candidate from $C$, and one candidate from $D$ is, for example, a much more proportional choice. \end{example}

 In \Cref{ex:proportionality}, picking an outcome that is intuitively proportional is easy due to a very specific structure of voters' approval sets---each two approval sets are either the same or disjoint.
 Finding a proportional committee in the general case, when any two approval sets can arbitrarily overlap, is by far less straightforward, and to some extent ambiguous.
 Several approaches that allow one to formally reason about proportionality have been proposed in the literature.